WorldHealthOrganization/WHO-ITB/README.md

-# WHO-ITB with FLINT HCERT Validation
+# WHO-ITB with HCERT Validation
-This is a shareable, pre-configured instance of the Interoperability Test Bed for WHO purposes, enhanced with FLINT-based HCERT (Health Certificate) validation test cases.
+This is a shareable, pre-configured instance of the Interoperability Test Bed for WHO purposes, enhanced with HCERT (Health Certificate) validation test cases.

 ## Table of Contents
 - [Repository contents](#repo-contents)